astrochr/Spark-Showcase/Readme.md

 Integration approach (all four components unified) Architectural simplicity (fixed threshold vs multi-factor scoring)

-In my opinion, this is valuable information: not inventing new components, but demonstrating different integrations, providing empirical validation, and offering conceptual frameworks that advance understanding.
+In my opinion, this is valuable information.
+I'm not inventing new components, but demonstrating different integrations, providing empirical validation, and offering conceptual frameworks that advance understanding.
 The hobbyist origin strengthens the contribution—showing these safety mechanisms are implementable without massive resources, directly addressing democratization of AI safety as agent systems proliferate.

 🚀 Evolution